 Never forget that the beginning of the millennium had a film franchise set in the Wild West led by Owen Wilson and Jackie Chan.
-The unconventional action comedy, which blended in elements of both westerns and kung fu films, made nearly $20 million on Memorial Day weekend in 2000.
+This unconventional action comedy, which blended elements of both westerns and kung fu films, made nearly $20 million on Memorial Day weekend in 2000.

 Cliffhanger (1993); $20.5 million

-Sylvester Stallone is back at it again, this time with an original movie in which he plays a mountain ranger who is tricked into helping various groups of people try to find $100 million in cash that fell from a plane during a heist.
-The film made $20.5 million during Memorial Day weekend in 1993, which was good because it included the costliest aerial stunt to ever appear on film: A stuntman was paid $1 million to cross from one plane to another without any safety equipment.
+Sylvester Stallone is back at it again, this time with an original movie in which he plays a mountain ranger who is tricked into helping people try to find $100 million in cash that fell from a plane during a heist.
+Cliffhanger made $20.5 million during Memorial Day weekend in 1993, which was good news for the filmmakers because it included the costliest aerial stunt to ever appear on film: A stuntman was paid $1 million to cross from one plane to another without any safety equipment.